Complete Guide to Vegan Options in Disney California Adventure Park (December 2025)

 This is a fancy table service restaurant that has a menu changes quite often, with each season.

-The photos below are from March 2023 from @erinsweldon – thank you Erin!
+The photos below are a bit older, from March 2023, but they serve as examples of the type of things they make here.
+The photos are from @erinsweldon – thank you Erin!
 Here is her description of the 3 photos below: “The gnocchi came with pomegranate seeds, sauteed apples, brussels sprouts, and a sweet mustard sauce.
 The butternut ravioli were served with fennel, mushrooms, kale, more butternet, and topped with a salad of arugula and frisee.
 The roasted brussels sprouts side dish was vegan as is, here’s the menu description: Cashews, Mint, Sweet and Sour Vinaigrette.
 And the server said the seasonal salad could be made vegan too.
 Everything was really good, but the brussels sprouts were the highlight for me.
 I’m a sucker for brussels sprouts in any form though :)”

 Below is the ravioli that Erin was given, it’s a custom off-menu dish.
 It came with fava beans, asparagus, corn, spinach, cherry tomatoes and a very spicy sauce.
 Erin said that the filling seemed to be spinach and mushroom.